 Click below to read the Decree from Bishop Soto, dated Tuesday, March 17th, regarding suspension of the public celebration of Sunday and weekday Masses.
-Please note that all activities have been cancelled at St. Mel including both the Friday morning and Friday evening Stations of the Cross and the Penance Service scheduled for March 27th.
+Please note that all activities have been cancelled at St. Mel.
 The Adoration Chapel is also closed until further notice.

 The link below will direct you to the Diocese of Sacramento Coronavirus page.
 This is where you can find the most up to date information regarding cancellations and guidelines.

-The Parish Office is opened limited hours.
+The Parish Office is open limited hours.
 Please call or email the office and we will get back to you as soon as we can.
 Thank you.
 916-967-1229 [email protected]

 Fr.
 Aldrin Basarte, Parochial Administrator